Psychology, B.A. (Madrid)

 Psychology Elective Course

-Select 3 credits of advanced elective courses in Psychology excluding PSY 4790 Practicum and PSY 4969 Critical Thinking in Psychology.
+Select 3 credit hours of advanced elective courses in psychology, excluding PSY 4910 Practicum and PSY 4969 Critical Thinking in Psychology.

 Psychology graduates work in a wide variety of contexts, including clinical, legal, organizational, educational and research settings in both the private and public sector.
 They can also pursue graduate studies in specific professional areas, such as clinical, counseling, forensic, experimental and industrial-organizational psychology.
 In addition, a degree in psychology prepares students for careers in fields such as health care, human resources, education, law and business.